As far as visual content goes, humans are pretty visual creatures.

 How can you encourage visitors to share your animated GIF or other visual content on social media?
 Make it easy, of course.
 Enable mouse-over sharing by installing an on-hover sharing button for all your visual content.
 This is an immediate call to action that requires very little effort on the part of the user.

 You can use several plugins to install on-hover sharing buttons.
 If you use WordPress, you can use the WWM Social Share On Image Hover plugin.
-It supports up to six social media icons that appears when you hover on the image…
+It supports up to six social media icons that appear when you hover on the image…

 Other plugins that do the same thing include: